Berg0162/BLE-Steering-Server/README.md

 + Although both support Bluetooth LE, **ESP-NimBLE** requires less heap and flash size.

 + **ESP-Bluedroid** supports both Classic Bluetooth and Bluetooth LE, while **ESP-NimBLE** only supports Bluetooth LE.

-## ℹ️ nRF52 Bluefruit-Host Support
-**Bluefruit** is Adafruit's branding for its line of development boards and firmware built around Nordic Semiconductor's nRF52 family of Bluetooth Low Energy (BLE) chips.
-This line is **also** supported by the **Open Virtual Steering** project.
-See: [Bluefruit-Steering-Server](https://github.com/Berg0162/Bluefruit-Steering-Server)

 ## ❓ What is ESP-Bluedroid?
 **Espressif** has in the past modified a version of the native Android Bluetooth stack and called it: **ESP-Bluedroid**.
 It is the official Bluetooth stack developed by Espressif, part of the ESP-IDF (Espressif IoT Development Framework).
 It implements full BLE and Classic Bluetooth functionality.